amida-tech/Raccoon/README.md

 ----------------

 - Uses existing bluebutton.js lib for parsing (with some fixes/improvements)
-- Matching library supports duplicate and new entries detection
+- Matching library detects duplicate, new entries, and partial matches
 - Reconciliation UI supports duplicate and new entries reconciliation
 - Master Health Record library supports persistence to MongoDB
 - Data model for CCDA JSON representation is defined for a few sections (e.g. Allergies)